 Wu grabbed the door, slammed it shut and lent his weight against it.
 His hands scrambled over the armoured vest for something to wedge the door shut.
 In the vest’s back pocket Wu found the shock baton.
 He slipped it out, extended it to full length and jammed it into the door latch.

 By the time Wu got back to the barricade the garrison soldiers were rushing out of the speeder to take up positions in the lot.
-Wu opened up on the police speeders they hid behind, shattering windows and sensor arrays in the hopes they’d keep their heads down.
+Wu opened up on the police speeders they hid behind, shattering windows and light bars in the hopes they’d keep their heads down.

 Want to read the whole thing now?
 Buy it here